Estimating cluster masses: a comparative study between machine learning and maximum likelihood: Discussion and Conclusions

 \section{Discussion and Conclusions}

+We emphasize that this study is not intended as a comprehensive evaluation of all possible Maximum Likelihood Estimation (MLE) or Neural Network (NN) approaches to cluster mass estimation.
+Rather, we compare specific implementations of each, designed to be conceptually clean and practically informative.
+Numerous variants of both techniques exist, each with different assumptions and modeling choices.
+Our aim is to highlight key methodological contrasts and trade-offs through a representative comparison.

-The application of the MLE presented here assumes that the distribution and kinematics of \cah\ (halos around and inside clusters) follows a universal form when scaled appropriately by the virial radius.
-This scaling is clearly approximate, with deviations from universality more evident in galaxy distributions than in kinematics, reflecting a stronger mass dependence in the former.
-Nonetheless, the method can readily accommodate a much weaker assumption where the mean distributions and kinematics of galaxies associated with a cluster depend on its mass (or virial radius), as long as deviations of individual clusters (of the same mass) are relatively small.
-The method can be applied similarly to what has been done here so far.
-Naturally, hydrodynamical simulations that incorporate galaxy formation can be used.
-Alternatively, dark matter-only simulations implemented with semi-analytic galaxy formation models can be utilized \citep[e.g.,][]{KNS,Benson2012}.
+The MLE implementation here assumes that the distribution and kinematics of \cah\ (halos around and inside clusters) follow a universal profile when scaled by the cluster virial radius.
+This universality is approximate: deviations are more pronounced in spatial distributions than in kinematics, indicating a stronger mass dependence in the former.
+Nevertheless, the MLE method can be extended to allow for a weak breaking of universality, for example, by allowing mean profiles to depend explicitly on cluster mass as long as individual clusters deviate only modestly from the mean.
+Such extensions can be calibrated using hydrodynamical simulations with galaxy formation, or dark matter-only simulations combined with semi-analytic galaxy models \citep[e.g.,][]{KNS,Benson2012}.

-Despite adopting explicit assumptions verified by simulations, the MLE produced significantly larger scatter between true and estimated $\log \Mv $ than the AE-CNN on the same data set, namely the distribution of \cah\ in redshift space.
+Despite using explicit, simulation-verified assumptions, the MLE resulted in significantly larger scatter between the true and estimated $\log \Mv$ than the AE-CNN model, when both were applied to the same data: the redshift space distribution of \cah.

-We have also trained AE-CNN models using observed velocity data for only $10\%$ of \cah.
-This constitutes a challenging test due to the presence of Malmquist bias in the flow pattern.
-In this case, only velocity information is used, without incorporating the spatial distribution of the halos.
-Moreover, the input to the network consists solely of mean velocities in bins (in either redshift space or observed distance space), meaning the NNs receive no information about the degree of virial motions within clusters.
+We also trained AE-CNN models using only observed line-of-sight velocities for 10\% of \cah.
+This presented a challenging test due to Malmquist bias in the flow pattern.
+These networks received no spatial information and used only mean peculiar velocities binned in either redshift or observed distance space.
+As a result, they had no access to information about virial motions, making the mass inference problem highly nontrivial.

-The model trained on distribution of \cah\ in redshift space achieving the best overall performance.
-It shows the smallest scatter and tightest error bars across the mass range.
-The other two NN models, trained on ``observed" velocities in redshift space and in observed distance-space, also yield good results but with larger errors.
+Among all models, the AE-CNN trained on the redshift-space distribution of \cah\ achieved the best performance, with the smallest scatter and tightest error bars across the mass range.
+The models trained on observed velocities (both in redshift and real space) also performed well, though with larger uncertainties due to biases and limited input data.